Check List for Preventing Cold & Flu Infections & Avoiding Epidemics

 Keep your hygiene standards high:

-To reduce your risk of infection from cold and flu viruse you need to reduce your exposure to germs.
+To reduce your risk of infection from cold and flu viruses you need to reduce your exposure to germs.
 The following hygiene practices are recommended:

 - Shower daily and keep your hair clean

-- Wash your hands before eating or preparing food and before inserting contact lenses or performing any other activity that brings contact with the eyes or mouth.
+- Wash your hands before eating or preparing food and before performing any other activity that brings contact with the eyes or mouth.

-- Wash your hands for 20 seconds and scrub under your fingernails.
+- Wash all areas of your hands for 40 seconds and scrub under your fingernails.

 - Cover your mouth and nose with a tissue when coughing or sneezing.

-- Disinfect shared surfaces, such as keyboards, telephones, doorknobs, and remote controls.
+- Disinfect shared surfaces, such as keyboards, table-tops, desks, phones, doorknobs, and remote controls.

 Become a non-smoker: